Shishito peppers are mild to medium varieties of chili pepper that can range in color from light green to bright yellow and red when ripe.

 - Fried Rice with Sautéed Peppers and Soy Sauce

-- Sauteed Asian-Style and Mushrooms
+- Sauteed Asian-Style Mushrooms

 Happy Hour Snack